saltandinkjournal/saltandinkjournal.github.io/index.md

 title: Salt and Ink Journal
 *An intentional kitchen with salt, spice, and the stories we carry.*
 ---
+*An intentional kitchen with salt, spice, and the stories we carry.*

 The Salt & Ink Journal is where the kitchen and personhood meet.
 They say, “You are what you eat,” but the truth goes much deeper than that.